 City Trails Master Plan Update

 The City’s Trails Master Plan was originally approved in 2002.
 The City Council adopted the policy plan and trail map, which have been used to guide the City’s Capital Improvement Program, grant applications and several revisions to City standards.
 An interim update occurred in 2008 when The Bowie Heritage Trail system was endorsed by the City Council.
-Given the number of years that have passed since the last update, and the ongoing emphasis on Food and Wellness activities in the City’s 2016 Sustainability Plan, updating the Trails Master Plan is needed.
+Given the number of years that have passed since the last update, and the ongoing emphasis on Food and Wellness activities in the City’s 2016 Sustainability Plan, an update to the Trails Master Plan is needed.
 In addition, the City’s Green Team Executive Committee has formed a Multi-modal Subgroup which is currently examining the City’s trail and pedestrian networks for deficiencies and making recommendations for improvements.

 In 2017, City staff completed an update of the public trail system inventory.

-The map below shows major City and County parkland and the public trail network consisting of the following types of trails:
+The map linked below shows major City and County parkland and the public trail network consisting of the following types of trails:

 - Shared Road

 Two of the goals of the 2016 Sustainability Plan are to increase the City’s Walk Score from 25 to 50 and to encourage more walking and biking trips.
 A related strategy is to expand existing trails for biking, hiking and family walks into a safe interconnected network.
 Updating the City Trails Master Plan presents an opportunity to address the current issues and needs of pedestrians and users of the trail system.